AWD vs 4WD: What's the difference?

 RACV Staff

 Ever wondered what's the difference between AWD vs 4WD vs SUVs?
-Here's your guide.
+Here's a guide to help you make a more informed decision when it comes to buying a SUV or ute.

 With the rise of SUVs and dual-cab utes, more Australians are buying vehicles with all-wheel drive or four-wheel drive.
 Unlike two-wheel-drive vehicles driven from the front or rear wheels, in an all or four-wheel-drive, power is directed to all four wheels.
 Many people choose cars with all-wheel drive (AWD) traction for safety reasons, while adventure-seekers opt for four-wheel drive (4WD) vehicles so they can head off road.
-We take closer a look at the benefits and drawbacks of all-paw traction and AWD vs 4WD.
+Here's a closer look at the benefits and drawbacks of both AWD and 4WD systems.

-There is very little difference in the mechanicals of AWD and 4WD.
-AWD describes vehicles that have a four-wheel drive system designed to maximise road traction, for example on slippery roads.
-AWD is sometines positioned as a safety feature, and used by many brands, notably Subaru and Audi, to differentiate their models.
+There is very little difference in the mechanicals of AWD and 4WD vehicles.
+AWD describes vehicles that have a four-wheel drive system designed to maximise road traction, such as on slippery roads.
+AWD is sometimes positioned as a safety feature, and used by many brands, notably Subaru and Audi, to differentiate their models.
 Many AWD systems limit the drive to one set of wheels (front or rear) and only engage the other set of wheels when the system detects a slippage or a lack of traction, or for performance or efficiency purposes.

 Four-wheel drive is used as a description of vehicles that are more inclined to be used for actual off-roading.
-Many, but not all, 4WD vehicles have a centre differential that helps divide the power and torque between the front and rear axle.
+Many, but not all 4WD vehicles, have a centre differential that helps divide the power and torque between the front and rear axle, while some will offer the ability to lock the rear and/or front differentials.

-Serious off-roaders will usually have high and low-range gearing.
-Low range makes it easier for the engine to propel the vehicle at a lower speed over steep terrain.
-Many four-wheel-drive models do not have high and low range but will still have off-roading ability.
+Serious off-road vehicles will usually have high and low-range gearing.
+Low range makes it easier for the engine to propel the vehicle at a lower speed over steep or tricky terrain.
+Many four-wheel-drive models do not have high and low range, but will still have off-roading ability.

 There are a variety of different four-wheel-drive systems found in different models.
-Some require the driver to stop the vehicle and engage the four-wheel-drive system, while with others all four wheels are engaged at all times.
+Some require the driver to stop the vehicle and engage the four-wheel-drive system, while others have all four wheels engaged at all times.

 Do I need a 4WD or AWD vehicle to drive off-road?